preston-carter/fetch_analytics_project/DOCUMENTATION.md

     - I'd like to implement data protection for the entire dataset.
 Do you have a preference or any questions about these options?
       - Data restoration
         - Table snapshots
-          - Could take daily snaphots of tables so that we could restore them to a previous state if needed
+          - Could take daily snapshots of tables so that we could restore them to a previous state if needed
       - Data loss
         - Time Travel
           - GCP has a built-in feature where we can access data from the last 7 days